Step 11: Afterword

 I have been ripping Intel CPUs out of laptops and desktops and replacing the thermal compound (grease) for years now and have noticed that on the older Intel CPUs the thermal grease was used liberally.
 However, on the newer CPUs the compound is quite thin.
 I wonder if it really matters that much or is it cost saving to have a very small (tiny) amount of compound in between the CPU and the cooler (heat sink)?

 Here is what Intel itself says about how to apply thermal grease to a CPU.
 What you will read will surprise you because there is no mention of layer thickness and no mention of spreading it around.
 To tell you the truth it states that you blob everything in the centre of the CPU and the pressure of the cooler (heat sink) on the CPU will determine the thickness, squeezing out all excess.
 I think I also mentioned something like that in one of my comments.
 This information comes straight from the CPU manufacturer, and they should know.
-Read for yourself:
+Read for yourself at:

 I have also replaced the thermal grease (compound or interface material if you are from Intel) on many secondary chips like integrated GPUs on motherboards by releasing the cooler (heat sink), cleaning both surfaces, apply thermal grease and replace.
 Once you know how, you can replace the thermal compound on practically anything.

 Many people are still suggesting I am using too much thermal grease.
 I want to bring the following to the attention of these people.
 I am using a non conductive thermal grease.
-It does not conduct heat as well as the conductive thermal grease but does not damage components when it comes in contact with them.
+It does not conduct heat as well as the conductive thermal grease but does not damage components when it comes in contact with them because it does not conduct electricity.
 Cooling has to do with getting rid of excess heat, so the thermal grease is only one part of the solution.
 The heat sink, fan and airflow are the other parts.
 You could have a CPU that does not have well applied thermal grease but has a fantastic heat sink and airflow across it and the system will never overheat.
 Here are some links to other resources which I found very helpful in understanding overheating, thermal grease, fans and airflow.

 I hope this helps everyone understand more about what causes overheating and how to solve the problem.